vmware-tanzu/cartographer/site/content/docs/reference.md

 ### ClusterImageTemplate

-`ClusterImageTemplate` instructs how the supply chain should instantiate an object responsible for supplying container images, for instance, one that takes source code, builds a container image out of it and presents under its `.status` the reference to that produced image.
+`ClusterImageTemplate` instructs how the supply chain should instantiate an object responsible for supplying container images, for instance, one that takes source code, builds a container image out of it.

+The `ClusterImageTemplate` requires definition of an `imagePath`. `ClusterImageTemplate` will update its status to emit an `image` value, which is a reflection of the value at the path on the created object.
+The supply chain may make this value available to other components.

 ```yaml
 apiVersion: carto.run/v1alpha1